 Personally, I believe that every startup should consider, at least at some point, a remote team.
 By having every team member spread around the world, everyone is working from the place that makes them the happiest, and most productive.
-A 2014 study from Warwick University in the UK shows there is a strong causal correlation between between human well-being (or happiness) and human performance.
+Research shows there is a strong causal correlation between between human well-being (or happiness) and human performance.
 In other words, there is no better productivity hack than actually being happy about what we do.

 If we also throw in the fact that the average american spends 50.8 minutes commuting per day, then remote teams are a no-brainer.

 95% of meetings are uncalled for and can be solved with a quick email.
 There is an amazing essay by Paul Graham called Maker’s Schedule, Manager’s Schedule that explains why programmers (or makers) dislike meetings so much: ‘they’re on a different type of schedule from other people.
 Meetings cost them more… A single meeting can blow a whole afternoon, by breaking it into two pieces each too small to do anything hard in’.
 At startups, the product gets done my makers, so if you allocate 1 hour to a meeting, you might be killing a half-day’s productivity.
 At Piktochart we have implemented no meeting Tuesdays during which each of us gets “wired” and tries to dedicate fully to his own tasks.

 A study commissioned by Hewlett Packard in 2005 states that email hurts IQ more than pot.
 It’s also the primary method of external interruption.
 What seems like a harmless email, often has a high cost for your productivity.
 It takes, on average, 23 minutes and 51 seconds to get back to full flow after being interrupted.